 Don’t spread yourself too thin

-Generally speaking, Facebook and Twitter are the best to start with, as they both have a wide-enough demographic and pool of interests to appeal to a wide range of potential customer.
-Once you established a regular posting schedule on these two and built up an online following, then you should start plotting which networks to move onto next.
+Generally speaking, Facebook and Twitter are the best to start with, as they both have a wide enough demographic and pool of interests to appeal to a wide range of potential customers.
+Once you establish a regular posting schedule on these two and build up an online following, then you should start plotting which networks to move onto next.